High Plains Drifter: Plot

-A mysterious, unnamed stranger rides out of the desert into the isolated mining town of Lago in the American Old West.
-Three gunmen hired to protect the town taunt and threaten him; he kills all three with little effort.
-When the attractive, blond townswoman Callie Travers flirtatiously insults him, he rapes her in the livery stable.
+A mysterious, unnamed stranger rides out of the heat mirage of the desert into the isolated mining town of Lago in the American Old West.
+Three gunmen hired to protect the town taunt and threaten him; he kills them with little effort.
+When the attractive, blonde woman Callie Travers flirtatiously insults him, he rapes her in the livery stable while the townspeople do nothing.
 That night, in his hotel room, the Stranger dreams of Jim Duncan, a U.S. Marshal, being whipped to death by outlaws Stacey Bridges and brothers Dan and Cole Carlin, as Lago's citizens watch in silence.

-The next day, Lago's town council, needing to replace the three gunmen, offer the Stranger anything he wants to protect the town from Bridges and the Carlins, who will soon be released from prison.
+The next day, Callie shoots at the Stranger while he is bathing.
+Ducking under the water, the Stranger emerges uninjured.
+Lago's town council, needing to replace the three gunmen, offer the Stranger anything he wants to protect the town from Bridges and the Carlins, who will soon be released from prison.
 It is gradually revealed that the townspeople hired the outlaws to murder Duncan when he discovered that the local gold mine was illegally dug on government-owned land and would have to be closed, destroying the town's livelihood.
 The townspeople then conspired to frame the outlaws for stealing gold as a means to avoid paying them, and they have vowed revenge.

 The Stranger accepts the job and takes full advantage of the deal: He appoints a downtrodden dwarf named Mordecai as both sheriff and mayor, provides a Native American and his children with blankets and candy when the shopkeeper refuses to serve them, gets a new saddle and boots, and forces the saloon to serve everyone free drinks.
-He later orders the hotel owners, Lewis and Sarah Belding, and all the other guests to vacate the premises, leaving him its sole occupant.
+He later orders the hotel owners, Lewis and Sarah Belding, and all the other guests to vacate the premises, leaving himself as its sole occupant.

 Callie and several men, including Morgan Allen, decide to kill the Stranger.
-After having sex with him in his room, Callie slips out as three men enter.
-As they unknowingly beat a dummy in the bed, the Stranger tosses a stick of dynamite into the room, destroying most of the hotel, then shoots two of his attackers dead, as Morgan flees, wounded.
+After having sex with him in his room, Callie slips out as the men enter.
+As they unknowingly beat a dummy in the bed, the Stranger tosses a stick of dynamite into the room, destroying most of the hotel, killing two men.
+He then shoots two of his attackers dead outside, as Morgan flees, wounded.
 The Stranger drags Sarah, kicking and screaming, into her bedroom (the only room in the hotel not damaged) where they have sex.
 The next morning, Sarah tells the Stranger that Duncan cannot rest in peace because the town buried him in an unmarked grave.
+She then tells her husband that she has had enough of the town and is leaving him and the town.